cyberark/conjur-service-broker/README.md

         ```

     - `ENABLE_SPACE_IDENTITY`:
-      When set to the value `true`, the service broker provides applications with a Space-level `host` identity, rather than create a new `host` identity for the application in Conjur at bind time.
+      When set to `true`, the service broker provides applications with a Space-level `host` identity, rather than create a new `host` identity for each application in Conjur at bind time.
 This allows the broker to use a Conjur follower for application binding, rather than the Conjur master.

     To load these environment variables into the Service Broker's environment, run:
     ```